-Students who are absent for three weeks of consecutive classes for a fifteen week course or two weeks of consecutive classes for an eight week course will be awarded a grade of L for leaving the class.
-Online courses must have a procedure to track participation and if a student does not participate in the course for three consecutive weeks the L grade should be awarded.
-Exceptions to awarding a grade of L can be made upon mutual agreement of the course instructor and the Academic Dean in rare circumstances.
+Students who are absent for three consecutive weeks of classes for a fifteen week course or two consecutive weeks of classes for an eight week course will be awarded a grade of L for leaving the class.
+Online courses must track participation.
+Exceptions to awarding a grade of L can be made upon mutual agreement of the course instructor and the academic dean in rare circumstances.
 Exceptions might include family or medical emergencies or military obligations, and in all cases should be well communicated to the instructor at the earliest possible time.
-If a faculty member and the Academic Dean grant permission for a student to return to classes after receiving an L grade, and the student has the ability to pass the course, the L can be removed by completing the Change of Grade Form.
+If a faculty member and the academic dean grant permission for a student to return to classes after receiving an L grade, and the student has the ability to pass the course, the L can be removed by completing the Change of Grade form.